Euro to Sterling Exchange Rate : April 18th 2018 11am

-With so much uncertainty in the currency markets at the moment – it could get very stressful for people or businesses planning large Euro / Sterling exchanges in the next few months.
-We are likely to be entering a period of heightened volatility which, depending on your timescales and budget, could cause problems if you are not properly prepared.
+With so much uncertainty in the currency markets at the moment – it could get quite stressful for people or businesses planning large Euro / Sterling exchanges in the next few months.
+We are in a period of rate volatility which, depending on your timescales and budget, could cause problems if you are not properly prepared.

-Using a Currency Broker can remove some of the uncertainty by allowing you to fix an exchange rate as much as 12 months in advance of your transfer.
-For good deals on large amounts of currency exchange – for personal money or for businesses – see our page on how to get the Best Exchange Rates
+Using a Currency Exchange specialist can remove some of the uncertainty by allowing you to fix an exchange rate as much as 12 months in advance of your transfer.
+For good deals on currency exchange for large amounts – for personal money or for businesses – see our page on how to get the Best Exchange Rates

 You might also be interested in this information about Transferring Money from Ireland to a UK Bank